-A man from the helpers came to ask Prophet Muhammad for charity.
-The Prophet asked about what he has at home, and the man said that he has some fabric which they use to wear sometimes and other times to sit on.
+A man from the helpers came to ask Prophet Muhammad for Zakat.
+The Prophet asked about what he had at home, and the man said that he had some fabric they used to wear sometimes and other times to sit on.
 He instructed him to bring it over.
 Then he asked if any of his companions would like to purchase the fabric.

 The Prophet said to the man:

-“This is better than asking for charity, which you will be asked about on the Day of Judgment.
-Asking for charity is permissible for only three cases: extreme poverty, paying off a large fine, or for paying blood-money in case of killing someone by mistake.”
+“This is better than asking for Zakat, which you will be asked about on the Day of Judgment.
+Asking for charity is permissible for only three cases: extreme poverty, paying off a large fine, or paying blood money in case of killing someone by mistake.”
 [Abu Dawud]

 What is the significance of Gifting in Ramadan?